Information for producers and importers

 General information about assessing conformity

-Conformity must be assessed for all radio and telecommunication terminal equipment which is to be placed on the market and operated in the Czech Republic.
-The procedure in assessing conformity in the Czech Republic is currently identical to the procedure in all EU Member States.
+Conformity must be assessed for all radio equipment which is to be placed on the market and operated in the Czech Republic.
+The procedure of assessing conformity in the Czech Republic is currently identical to the procedure in all EU Member States.

 Authorisation (also incorrectly called "homologation") was carried out in the Czech Republic until 31 March 2003.
 Since 1 May 2001, however, it has gradually been replaced by a conformity assessment regime under Government Order No. 426/2000 Coll., laying down technical requirements for radio and telecommunications terminal equipment, as amended.
 As of 1 May 2004, this regime became fully compliant with Directive 1999/5/EC on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity (also known as the R&TTE Directive).
 Responsibility for a product on the Czech market has thus ceased to be the sole responsibility of Czech manufacturers and importers but can be assumed by any entity located in the EU.